 This cannot be stressed enough.
 When you’re on a long holiday after SPM, it’s easy to lose track of times and dates.
 Be alert this UPU season as your entire future may ride on this!
 Take note of important dates and insert reminders on your phone and stick post-it notes on your calendars.

-We know you are very excited to tackle your next phase of learning life and wish you ease in this battle for college courses!
+We know you are very excited to tackle your next phase of life learning and wish you ease in this battle for college courses!